WM-SEMERU/traceXplainer/web-app/README.md

 ## Database Structure
 As mentioned in the MongoDB section above, the database is organized such that a repository has an individual database named after the repository.
 That database then has a separate collection for each commit or verion, named using the timestamp of the commit made.
 A collection stores an analysis metrics document as a dictionary of that version, and has an individual entry for each artifact in the repository.

+### Database
+- Key: repository name
+	- Format: "repo_name"
+- Collections: each version is stored individually as a collection
+	- New collection is created after each commit

 ### Collection
 - Key: timestamp of commit